QuantEcon/lecture-julia.myst/_sources/continuous_time/covid_sde.md

 This bleak simulation has assumed that no individuals has long-term immunity and that there will be no medical advancements on that time horizon - both of which are unlikely to be true.

-Nevertheless, it suggest that the timing of lifting lockdown has a more profound impact after 18 months if we allow stochastic shocks imperfect immunity.
+Nevertheless, it suggests that the timing of lifting lockdown has a more profound impact after 18 months if we allow stochastic shocks imperfect immunity.